-MedPAN, established a Mediterranean MPAs Marine Turtle Working Group (MPATWG) bringing together MPA managers and involving NGOs and researchers working on marine turtles conservation from 10 Mediterranean countries.
+MedPAN, established a MPA Mediterranean Marine Turtle Group bringing together MPA managers and involving NGOs and researchers working on marine turtles conservation from 10 Mediterranean countries.

 The MPATWG is developing a Cooperation Framework for monitoring marine turtles, which includes a Data Sharing Charter.
 It intends to consolidate trust and to set the rules whereby data can be shared and borders issues overcome.
 A Guide is also being developed to pull together protocols for monitoring marine turtles for management purposes, including adaptive management principles implementation.
 The MPATWG will also explore a potential database to store the data collected.
 To support this effort, MedPAN organises regular exchange visits in the field for MPAs, providing the opportunity for the MPATWG to meet.
 The group met twice already:

 Maintaining a continuous and active MPAs Marine Turtle Working group, within the MedPAN network, can have a key role in advancing integrated marine turtle conservation and protection in the Mediterranean, through strong commitment and long-term cooperation among MPA managers, NGOs and researchers working towards this common goal.